f32c/arduino/README.md

 SRAM in 8-bit mode (FleaFPGA Uno) and 16-bit mode (ULX2S)

-SDRAM in 16-bit mode (Altera DE0 nano and Scarab MiniSpartan6+)
+SDRAM in 16-bit mode (Altera DE0 nano, ReVerSE-U16 and Scarab MiniSpartan6+)

 LPDDR, DDR, DDR2, DDR3 using Xilinx 7-series MIG and AXI.
 (ESA11 with DDR3)